≡ Menu

 Back To Table Of Contents

-The definitions of Nvidia’s Data Center and Gaming markets are available here: Data Center and Gaming.
+The definitions of Nvidia’s market segments are available here: Data Center, Gaming, Professional Visualization, Automotive, and OEM.

 Back To Table Of Contents

-The definitions of Nvidia’s Professional Visualization, Automotive, And OEM markets are available here: Professional Visualization, Automotive, and OEM.
+The definitions of Nvidia’s market segments are available here: Data Center, Gaming, Professional Visualization, Automotive, and OEM.

 Beyond the dominant Data Center and Gaming markets, Nvidia also generates revenue from its Professional Visualization, Automotive, and OEM markets.
 However, these segments contribute far less to the company’s overall revenue compared to the Data Center and Gaming markets.